 4. Palm tree print ceramic dinner plate in green, Cult Furniture

 Getting fed up of winter already?
-This palm tree design will transport you to warmer climes.
+The palm tree design on this contemporary tableware will transport you to warmer climes.
 The dinner plate, £13, is part of a set and is not dishwasher safe.
 Available from Cult Furniture.

 5. Boho plate in damask red 27cm, Maxwell & Williams

 Make a statement with the eclectic Boho range.
 This collection is inspired by textile patterns from around the world, from Japanese silks to French embroidery and features a wide variety of mix and match plates, bowls, platters and accessories.
 This plate costs £8.95, available from Maxwell & Williams.